Wellingborough

-Wellingborough (/ˈwɛlɪŋbrə/ WEL-ing-brə) is a market town in the North Northamptonshire, Unitary Authority area, England, 65 mi from London and 11 mi from Northampton, north of the River Nene.
+Wellingborough (/ˈwɛlɪŋbrə/ WEL-ing-brə) is a market town in the North Northamptonshire district of Northamptonshire, England, 65 mi from London and 10 mi from Northampton, north of the River Nene.

 Originally named "Wendelingburgh" (the stronghold of Wændel's people), the Anglo-Saxon settlement is mentioned in the Domesday Book of 1086 as "Wendelburie".
 The town's market was granted a royal charter in 1201 by King John.
 At the 2021 census, it had a population of 56,564.
-The built-up area also includes suburbs Wilby, Great Doddington, Little Irchester, Redhill Grange, Stanton Cross, Waendel View and Glenvale Park.
+The town's built up area includes suburbs Hemmingwell, Kingsway, Queensway, Redhill Grange, Wilby, Stanton Cross, Glenvale Park and Waendle View.

 History

 The town was established in the Anglo-Saxon period and was called "Wendelingburgh", deriving from the Old English waendelburh or waendelingburh meaning 'Waendel's burh' (fortification).
 It is surrounded by five wells: Redwell, Hemmingwell, Witche's Well, Lady's Well and Whytewell, which appear on its coat of arms.
 Henrietta Maria, the Queen Consort of King Charles I, came with her physician Théodore de Mayerne to take the waters on 14 July 1627.